 Pullman has many groups, most of which have a Facebook page, to find even more, click here.

-THE NEIGHBORHOOD Pullman is bounded by 103rd Street on the North, 115th Street on the South, the railroad tracks on the East and Cottage Grove on the West.
-In accordance with the PCO bylaws, 111th divides North & South Pullman, it is one of Chicago’s 77 defined community areas.
+Pullman is bounded by 103rd Street on the North, 115th Street on the South, the railroad tracks on the East and Cottage Grove on the West.
+It is one of Chicago’s 77 defined community areas.

 METRA- Pullman is served by two Metra Electric Line stations: Kensington (115th Street) and Pullman (111th Street).
 Most Metra suburban express trains passing through the area stop at the 115th Street station, and only local trains stop at the 111th Street station.
 When heading home double-check the train as some Electric Line trains go to South Shore, you want the University Park or Blue Island trains.
 At rush hour Olympia Fields Express trains do not stop at Kensington.